 Selenium WebDriver has become the most used test automation library, slowly growing into an industry standard.
 The ease of integration with different tools, flexibility to write test in a preferred language, made the adoption of selenium, a recipe for successful web test automation projects.
 We have been using Selenium with Java, since 2011, developing all our medium to large projects with quality in mind.
 Selenium helped us deliver reliable products to the markets faster.
 The automation approach is a perfect match with the Agile process delivery of software applications and a viable solution for test effort time and cost reduction.

 Our Selenium preferred recipe

 We have been using Selenium with Java, since 2011, developing all our medium to large projects.
 Selenium helped us deliver reliable products to the market faster.
-The automation approach is a perfect match with the Agile process delivery of software applications and a viable solution for test effort, time and cost reduction.
+The automation approach is a perfect match with the Agile process delivery of software applications.
+It is also a viable solution for test effort, time and cost reduction.

 Our preferred recipe involves the use of a Java, Maven, JUnit and Serenity-BDD technology stack.
 Why?

 First of all, we have in mind open sources.
 The main reason for this is the community support.
 It is widely known that Java has a very good community support on the internet.
 Added to this, the whole stack is free, tools and documentation.
 Working with a set of tools can be frustrating when you can’t solve issues or provide more headaches than solutions to your issue.
 We will not go into more details about Apache and their tools, but as you may know, Jenkins supports Maven out of the box per-se, so the configuration will be less of a hassle.

 Lastly, we wanted to go with a more detailed reporting.
 JUnit is a great testing framework but was intended for unit testing.
 So, we needed to make some improvements to the reporting to align with our requirements.